 As part of the Paramount settlement, the network agreed that in the future, “60 Minutes” will release transcripts of interviews with eligible U.S. presidential candidates after such interviews have aired, subject to redactions as required for legal or national security concerns.
 An editor’s note on the YouTube upload of the extended interview indicated it was “condensed for clarity.”

-The interview took place amid the ongoing government shutdown, which has now stretched past 33 days.
+The interview took place amid the ongoing government shutdown, which has now lasted for over 34 days.
 Trump appeared on social media Sunday evening before the broadcast, announcing he was getting ready to watch himself on “60 Minutes” and expressing hope that the network would treat him as well as they did Harris.